List of The Texas Chainsaw Massacre (franchise) characters: Sally Hardesty

 Main character of the original 1974 film.
-After driving with her friends and wheelchair using brother to see if a family grave was tampered with after a series of grave robbings, the young motorists run out of gas by an old farmhouse in rural Texas where they become prey for the cannibalistic Sawyer family.
+After driving with her friends and wheelchair-using brother to see if a family grave was tampered with after a series of grave robbings, the young motorists run out of gas by an old farmhouse in rural Texas where they become prey for the cannibalistic Sawyer family.
 Sally was the only survivor of the original film.
 The character returned for a cameo in the fourth film where she is seen alive, being wheeled through a hospital on a gurney.
 However, the credits listed her as "Anonymous".
 The character's reappearance is often seen as confusing, as it is already established in the third film's intro speech that "she died in a private health care facility in 1977."
 She is portrayed by Marilyn Burns in both films.
 The man pushing Sally on her gurney is Paul A. Partain, who played Sally's brother Franklin who was killed in the first film, and whose corpse is shown in the second.
+Sally, played by Olwen Fouéré (as Marilyn Burns died in 2014) returns in the 2022 film as a Texas Ranger, but is ultimately killed by Leatherface with his chainsaw.